 In 1928, Australia was, per capita, the world's leading tea-drinking nation.
 This began to change after the Second World War, as Nestlé popularized the first product that could challenge Australians' commitment to tea: Nescafé instant coffee.
 In various ways, Nescafé embodied several of the most fashionable discourses of the postwar period.
 This article considers various advertisements that Nestlé used to promote Nescafé and shows that, despite the deep hold that tea had over Australians, Nescafé proved a powerful contender.
 In short, it symbolized modern convenience, American glamour and demographic shifts.
 As such, the burgeoning popularity of Nescafé shows that, as much as tea's place was tied to an overwhelmingly British heritage, so too was Nescafé's rise linked to similarly profound developments.
 Moreover, with its reputation for research and innovation already established in Australia, Nestlé was ideally positioned to endear a nation of tea-drinkers to what had once been widely ignored.

-Prodanovic, B. & Khamis, S. 2017, 'Representing the veil in contemporary Australian media: From 'ban the burqa' to 'hijabi' bloggers' in The Routledge International Handbook to Veils and Veiling, pp. 125-136.View/Download from: Publisher's site
+Prodanovic, B & Khamis, S 2018, 'Representing the veil in contemporary Australian media: From 'ban the burqa' to 'hijabi' bloggers' in The Routledge International Handbook to Veils and Veiling, Routledge, UK, pp. 125-136.View/Download from: Publisher's site